courselabs/kubernetes/labs/namespaces/README.md

 <details>
   <summary>ℹ Not every dev Kubernetes setup enforces CPU limitations</summary>
-  You might not see the app responding slowly if you're using Kind or k3d.
-Docker Desktop does enforce them, and so do all the production Kubernetes platforms.
+  You might not see the app responding slowly if you're using Kind or Minikube.
+Docker Desktop and k3d do enforce them, and so do all the production Kubernetes platforms.
 </details><br/>

 Let's speed it up: